adriansteffan/eyewitness-study/README.md

 docker compose down
 ```

-The server will be attached to the ports you specified in the .env files.
+The server will be attached to the port 8001.
 Use Virtualhosts (Apache) or Server Blocks (Nginx) with reverse proxy to expose these to the outside.
 [This guide](https://gist.github.com/adriansteffan/48c9bda7237a8a7fcc5bb6987c8e1790) explains how to do this for our setup.

 ### Updating